LningZ/APSC-project-vf/README.md

 This implementation is based on the original method developed by Livia Lestingi (Politecnico di Milano).

-The source code is available at github.com/LesLivia/lsha, and is reused in my customized branch lsha_vo.
+The source code is available at [github.com/LesLivia/lsha](https://github.com/LesLivia/lsha), and is reused in my customized branch `lsha_vo`.